jidongxiao/CSCI1200-DataStructures/old_hws/07_search_engine/README.md

 This snippet contains an excerpt from the page's content that is directly related to the search query.
 In this assignment, the requirements for this snippet is:

 1. when constructing the snippet, you should only consider the &lt;body&gt; section of the HTML files.
-In other words, the snippet must come from the &lt;body&gt; sectiono only.
+In other words, the snippet must come from the &lt;body&gt; section only.

 2. The snippet should contain exactly 120 characters.